"We, the jury, find the defendant guilty." These are the seven words no defendant wants to hear. This is the verdict every defendant hopes to avoid.

 In post-conviction relief proceedings, the appellant may not re-raise issues that were already denied on direct appeal.

 If justice has already failed you once, you do not want to take any chances in ultimately securing a just outcome.
-Schedule a risk-free consultation with an appeals lawyer who can represent you in all appellate processes.
+Schedule a risk-free consultation with our criminal defense attorneys.
 Act quickly—you have limited time in which to file a direct appeal.
 Call (405) 418-8888 today.

 REQUEST A FREE CASE EVALUATION